eliasbuchwald/-reddit/reddit-install-script-for-Ubuntu.md

 ### How do I make subreddits show up in the top bar?

 `update_reddits.sh` needs to be run.
 See [[Cron Jobs]] for more information on what this does.

+### Why doesn't search work?

+reddit used to use [Solr](http://lucene.apache.org/solr/) for its search needs, but [switched](http://blog.reddit.com/2010/07/new-search.html) to using [IndexTank](http://indextank.com/) in July 2010.
+The code for searching with Solr still exists in the repository, but is inactive.
+A third party running a reddit clone could either create a patch that reactivates Solr, or get an IndexTank account.

+### Why doesn't subreddit search or the "related" tab work?

+Solr is still used for subreddit search and the "related" tab.
+This is transitional until we convert completely to IndexTank.
+The install script does not currently install or configure Solr and so neither of these features will work until that is done.
+If you want to set it up, you can [[Configure Solr]].